20squares/credible-commitments/credible-commitments/README.md

 ### Prisoner's dilemma with extortion

 Afterwards, we generalized the situation further into a game where the commitment device is turned into an *extortion device*.
 The game works as usual prisoner's dilemma with commitment, with the difference that now **Alice**, in order to play **Cooperate** which would result into a better outcome for **Bob**, also requires the payment of a bribe.
 So **Bob** must now choose between cooperating and being extorted, or defecting.
-Here, we expect that the Nash equilibrium consists in **Bob** paying the bribe up to some value, beyond which choosing to play `Defect` results into a profitable deviation.
+As before, we combine the extortion game with a traditional prisoner's dilemma game using branching.
+Here, we expect that the Nash equilibrium consists in **Alice** choosing to use the extortion device, and **Bob** paying the bribe up to some value, beyond which choosing to play `Defect` results into a profitable deviation.

 ### Prisoner's dilemma with a coordinator